 - The work week in Qatar is from Sunday to Thursday, and offices are closed on Friday and Saturday, which correspond to our weekend.

-- Attention, remember to take an adapter; standard British plugs are used there.
+- Heads up, remember to bring an adapter, as standard British plugs are used there.

 _

-I also take this opportunity to thank Qatar International Adventures for having welcomed us so well and especially our guide Borhane, as well as my great travel companions, Mathilde from Stay Tuned For Food (with whom I often travel, like to Cap d’Agde), Cédric from The Parisian Eye, Thibault from Travel Me Happy, and Raphaëlle, our super chaperone.
+I also take this opportunity to thank Qatar International Adventures for hosting us so well, and especially our guide Borhane, as well as my great fellow travelers, Mathilde from Stay Tuned For Food (with whom I often travel, like to Cap d’Agde), Cédric from The Parisian Eye, Thibault from Travel Me Happy and Raphaëlle our great chaperone.

 _

-I hope that with all this, I have made you want to discover Doha and Qatar, perhaps during a future stopover, and if you too have your tips for this destination, don’t hesitate to share them in the comments!
+I hope that with all this, I have made you want to discover Doha and Qatar, perhaps during a future stopover.
+And if you also have your own tips for this destination, don’t hesitate to share them in the comments!

-Photo credits: Mademoiselle Bon Plan, Mathilde Meteye Photos not royalty-free, authorization from the photographer mandatory before any use
+Photo credits: Mademoiselle Bon Plan, Mathilde Meteye Photos not copyright-free, photographer authorization required before any use